benhtodd/spring-petclinic/README.md

 api-gateway   LoadBalancer   10.7.250.24   34.1.2.22   80:32675/TCP   18m
 ```

-Browse to api-gateway IP in your browser and see the application running.
+Browse to api-gateway EXTERNAL-IP in your browser and see the application running.

 ![Petclinic App Main Page](./readme-png/petclinic.app.png)